-133. Setting up a formal procedure can ensure response rates meet the publication threshold.
-This may include:

-134. Dedicated NSS Operations Team and/or an NSS Steering Group:

-- Representatives from across the provider can meet regularly (e.g. once every 2 weeks) to discuss response rates and how to boost them. - A group can get together online to brainstorm promotional ideas.
-Discuss areas of low response and when appropriate, invite department/subject representatives to discuss areas of lower performance. - You can track email conversations between representatives to communicate weekly response rates and discuss promotional actions.
+- 95. Setting up a formal procedure can ensure response rates meet the publication threshold.
+This may include: - 96.
+Dedicated NSS Operations Team and/or an NSS Steering Group: - Representatives from across the provider can meet regularly (e.g., once every 2 weeks) to discuss response rates and how to boost them. - A group can get together online to brainstorm promotional ideas.
+Discuss areas of low response and when appropriate, invite department/subject representatives to discuss areas of lower performance.

-- You can meet with department representatives and encourage them to pass on information to their colleagues in department meetings. - 135.
-All meetings that involve the sharing of interim response rates must be documented in the provider's Project Communications Plan. - 136.
+- You can track email conversations between representatives to communicate weekly response rates and discuss promotional actions. - You can meet with department representatives and encourage them to pass on information to their colleagues in department meetings. - 97.
+All meetings that involve the sharing of interim response rates must be documented in the provider's Project Communications Plan. - 98.
 Communications planning.
-In order to maximise response rates, some providers have developed a communications plan for the NSS Fieldwork before the launch of the survey. - 137.
+In order to maximise response rates, some providers have developed a communications plan for the NSS Fieldwork before the launch of the survey. - 99.
 Preparing for fieldwork.
-Set out a structured, formal plan to ensure that staff are fully briefed on the NSS process, the importance of reaching required response rates, and the start and end dates of fieldwork. - 138.
+Set out a structured, formal plan to ensure that staff are fully briefed on the NSS process, the importance of reaching required response rates, and the start and end dates of fieldwork. - 100.
 Timetable for promotional activity.
-As stated previously, there is no requirement on providers in England to promote the NSS in 2022.
-However, if they want to providers can produce a detailed plan of promotional activity to target students.
-This includes: - Ensuring students are aware of how to claim any prizes/incentives on offer. - Developing complementary email communications to reach students between lpsos MORI mail outs. - Highlighting key dates in the student and staff calendar that may affect participation, e.g. holidays, exams, and coursework deadlines. - 139.
+If providers are promoting the NSS, they can produce a detailed plan of promotional activity to target students.
+This includes: - Ensuring students are aware of how to claim any prizes/incentives on offer. - Developing complementary email communications to reach students between lpsos mail outs. - Highlighting key dates in the student and staff calendar that may affect participation, e.g., holidays, exams, and coursework deadlines. - 101.
 Identify key responsibilities.
-Some providers have a formal document which identifies who will have responsibilities for which communications, e.g. those best placed to engage with students and what their key responsibilities should be. - 140.
+Some providers have a formal document which identifies who will have responsibilities for which communications, e.g., those best placed to engage with students and what their key responsibilities should be. - 102.
 Innovative ideas.
-Providers have tested different ideas to engage students with the NSS, including involving those from relevant specialisms to get involved with the promotion, e.g. Art & Design, Marketing and/or Communications to develop NSS strategies for the provider. - 141.
+Providers have tested different ideas to engage students with the NSS, including involving those from relevant specialisms to get involved with the promotion, e.g., Art & Design, Marketing and/or Communications to develop NSS strategies for the provider. - 103.
 General awareness.
-Explore ways you can raise awareness of the NSS amongst nonfinal year students.
-This can include poster campaigns to promote changes that have been implemented as a result of NSS findings. - 142.
+Explore ways you can raise awareness of the NSS amongst non-final year students.
+This can include poster campaigns to promote changes that have been implemented as a result of NSS findings. - 104.
 Contacting students.
-Survey fatigue and general annoyance from being overcontacted can prevent eligible students from participating in the survey.
-To avoid this, providers can: - Plan communications according to the lpsos MORI timetable. - Be aware of any other internal research that is being undertaken by the provider and plan communications, so students are not overwhelmed by emails. - Ensure communication with students is staggered. - Personalise or sign emails from representatives that are recognised by students, e.g. Dean or subject head.
+Survey fatigue and general annoyance from being over-contacted can prevent eligible students from participating in the survey.
+To avoid this, providers can: - Plan communications according to the Ipsos timetable. - Be aware of any other internal research that is being undertaken by the provider and plan communications, so students are not overwhelmed by emails. - Ensure communication with students is staggered. - Personalise or sign emails from representatives that are recognised by students, e.g., Dean or subject head.